p4535992/taters/foundryvtt/myjournals/regole_di_gioco_utili/house_rules_compendium/12_house_rules_reactions_homebrew.md

 ## [Lucky](https://www.youtube.com/watch?v=nDfiw1SyQMk&feature=youtu.be)

 if you use the reaction "Lucky", on the attack you substract the  proficiency, but on the damage you add the double of your profiniency

+<b>Esempio: </b>

 <i>
-e.g. if you have a dexterity proficiency by 3 and your weapon has “1d6” , you  attack with “1d6 – 3”, and if you succeded you make a “1d6+(2x3)” damage.
+if you have a dexterity proficiency by 3 and your weapon has “1d6” , you  attack with “1d6 – 3”, and if you succeded you make a “1d6+(2x3)” damage.
 </i>